-Laura Schroeder is the Director of Brand at Personio.
-In this post, she details the importance of leading remote teams, and exactly what leaders should keep top of mind in order to encourage a productive, motivated, and engaged remote team.
+In this post, Personio’s Director of Brand, Laura Schroeder, details the importance of managing remote teams and exactly what leaders should keep top of mind in order to encourage a productive, motivated, and engaged remote workforce.

 A recent HBR study found that although poorly-managed teams are generally less productive than well-managed ones, the productivity gap during the pandemic has widened considerably.
-This has made remote leadership a key strategic business topic in 2021 and beyond.
+This has made managing remote teams a key strategic business topic in 2021 (and beyond).

 For most of my career, I’ve been working remotely and managing remote teams.
-For me, this is more of ‘the old normal’ rather than the new, and I’ve developed some helpful practices I’d love to share.
+For me, this is more of ‘the old normal’ rather than the new, and I’ve developed some helpful practices when it comes to managing remotely that I’d love to share.
 Let’s start with some helpful context…